 Take It Down is a free service that can help you remove or stop the online sharing of nude, partially nude, or sexually explicit images or videos taken of you when you were under 18 years old.
 You can remain anonymous while using the service, and you won’t have to send your images or videos to anyone.
 You can learn how to use Take It Down, a free, anonymous resource, here.

 Why this matters

-In the digital world, a guy’s social status can be elevated by whatever sexts he’s nabbed.
+In the digital world, a guy’s social status can be elevated by whatever nudes he’s scored.
 What is a girl to do?
 Again, Megan Maas wrote, “Some unconsciously decide, ‘If I can’t beat ‘em, I can join ‘em.’
 Then they begin the process of self-objectification.”

-Let’s be clear: there’s no issue with being attractive or wanting to be liked and thought of as attractive, but sending that nude pic of yourself is still centering female sexual expression around a male’s approval.
-It suggests that as a girl, your worth is your body because that’s what is being asked for.
+Let’s be clear: there’s no issue with being attractive or wanting to be liked and thought of as attractive, but sending that nude pic of yourself is still centering female sexual expression around a male’s approval or else perpetuating a mentality of objectification.
+It suggests that as a person, your worth is your body because that’s what is being asked for.

 On the other side, sexting culture confirms to boys that a girl is a sexual object for their pleasure.
 It opens the marketplace at an early age for boys to buy, sell, or trade instead of learning about respect and boundaries of consent.

 Is that ideal for anyone?